x12q/kotlin-randomizer/README.md

 # Constructor picking rules and @Randomizable annotation

-The plugin employs the follwing rules when picking a constructor to generate random instances.
+The plugin employs the following rules when picking a constructor to generate random instances.

 - Rule 1: Only `public` and `internal` constructors are used.
 This applies to all constructors, annotated with `@Randomizable` or not.
 - Rule 2: If the target class has constructors annotated with `@Randomizable`, one of them will be picked randomly to construct the random instance.
 The non-annotated constructors will be ignored entirely.